watson-developer-cloud/conversation-connector/channels/slack/README.md

 Deploy your app by modifying a set of configuration files and running scripts.
 You can use this method to customize the Conversation connector, or to repair and update components of an existing deployment.

-**Note:** This process is intended to connect an existing Watson Conversation workspace to a Slack app.
+**Note:** This process is intended to connect an existing Watson Assistant workspace to a Slack app.
 If you have not yet built a workspace, you must do so first.
-For more information, see the [Conversation documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
+For more information, see the [Watson Assistant documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).

 **Note:** This process is supported only on Linux/UNIX and macOS systems.